DillonAd/Wunder.ClickOnceUninstaller/README.md

 The uninstaller can be used programmatically as .NET library, through a command line interface and as custom action for a WiX setup package.

 The included custom action for WiX is based on the .NET Framework 3.0 which is already shipped with Windows Vista or higher.

+The uninstaller will return a variety of error codes:
+ - 0 : Success
+ - 1 : Application not found
+ - 2 : Unexpected error

 ### How?